5 Key Factors for Social Media Audience Segmentation

 When we built Gen Z audience segments for our Gen Z purchasing behavior report, we found that our audience segment discussed purchases they made or planned to make on other channels, forums like Reddit:

-You see here that conversations about purchases from Gen Z occur mostly on forums, Instagram, and Pinterest.
+You see here that conversations about purchases from Gen Z occur primarily on forums, Instagram, and Pinterest.
 But if you were like most, you’re probably looking at Twitter (shown as Microblogs) the most because it has the most conversation.

 4. Combine audience segments for a more specific view